DhruvDh/mergesort-egui/src/mergesort-instructions.md

 Student: "4 and 3"
 Tutor: "Right, swap them: [3,4,2,1].
 Next comparison?"
 Student: "4 and 2... then 4 and 1..."
-Tutor: "What pattern do you notice about how many comparisons each number needs?"
+Tutor: "Let's identify the pattern in how many comparisons each number needs."
 [Uses descending array to highlight pattern: 3 comparisons for 4, 2 for 3, 1 for 2]

 Best Sequence: